 “Your mother was wrong,” Gareth said, looking up just as Isobel joined them.

 She wore a fondly exasperated smile, and her breathing came heavier than usual.
 At Gareth’s concerned look, she waved him off.
 “I’m too slow, apparently,” she explained.
-“Ofelia rushed me the whole way.
-We should’ve just taken a cab.”
+“Ofelia rushed me the whole way here.”

-“Well, your timing was perfect.
-Any faster and you would have had to stand around and wait.”
+“Your timing was perfect.”
 Gareth leaned in and kissed his wife on the cheek.
 “You look beautiful, Bel.”

 Isobel smiled, pleased.
-She wore a billowing white dress, one that left her pale, slender shoulders bare and cinched just above her stomach, round with several months of pregnancy.
-“Be careful with your compliments, love, or I’m going to think you want something.”
+She wore a billowing white dress, one that left her tan, slender shoulders bare and cinched just above her stomach, round with the beginning of pregnancy.
+“Careful with your compliments, love, or I’m going to think you want something.”
 She looks over at the ticket booth.
-“Ofelia’s been begging to come to the festival since we got to Gallontea.
+“Ofelia’s been begging to come to the festival since we got here.
 I’m glad you invited us, but how did you get out of the conferences?”

 “I didn’t,” Gareth said, lowering his voice before saying, “The Magistrates dismissed everyone early.”

-Isobel raised a delicate eyebrow.
+Isobel arched a delicate eyebrow.
 “Whatever for?
 That’s strange, isn’t it?”

 “But,” Gareth continued, “You won’t find me complaining, if it means I can spend more time with the two of you.”